SPGoding/resource-pack-converter/README.md

 - `operations`: (Required) Array.
 Stores all renaming operations.
     - An object.
         - `find`: (Required) String.
 Specifies the files which this operation should handle.
 Should be an Regular Expression.
+File extensions like `.png` and `.png.mcmeta` should be omitted.
-        - `rename`: (Required) String.
-Specifies the new file name.
+        - `moveTo`: (Required) String.
+Specifies the new path.

 e.g.